 Access to our API to perform real-time validation is free for up to 100 requests per day until further notice.
 You will need a secret key to unlock this functionality, which will be automatically emailed to you when you submit the form above.
 You will also receive a link to download the free Google Sheets add-on.

 1. Install the add-on from the direct link, then access the Add-ons menu from a Sheet of your choice.
-Select QA2L Connector > Create QA2L Sheets:
+Select QA2L Connector > Create Default Tabs:

 2. Navigate to the newly created QA2L Settings tab.
-Enter your API Secret and if you are in evaluation mode, toggle the cell to Y:
+Enter your API Secret and if you are a customer, toggle the evaluation mode cell to N:

-3. Once you have entered your API and selected your mode, you're off to the races.
-Here's an example of a real-time URL validation row created by populating cells A2-E2 and then running QA2L Connector > Validate URLs:
+Here's an example of a real-time URL validation row created by populating cells A2-E2 and then running QA2L Connector > Scan URLs:

-4. Refer to the QA2L Connector > QA2L Help file for a complete description of all other menu options.
+4. At any point, refer to the QA2L Connector > QA2L Help file for a complete description of all other menu options.